Here are some skimpy guidelines.

 "How long does it take to hear back?" you ask.

 We try to respond quickly.
 We try to decide about article submissions in a fairly short time.
 We try to decide about LFHCfS nominations very quickly.
-We decide on Ig Nobel nominations well in time for the Ig Nobel Prize Ceremony, which is generally held on the first Thursday night in October; Ig winners are announced at the ceremony -- and not before.
+We decide on Ig Nobel nominations well in time for the Ig Nobel Prize Ceremony, which is generally held on a Thursday night in September; Ig winners are announced at the ceremony -- and not before.

 We read (almost) everything that comes in.
 But....